 Tips 5: Improve your writing

 Writing is a critical skill in archaeology.
 Unfortunately, many of us are not taught how to write well before entering college.
 This is a growing issue in many undergraduate classrooms as many students don’t have the basic writing skills that are needed for even introductory courses.
 This issue still permeates in graduate school as well.
-I definitely struggled with my writing.
+I definitely struggled with my writing, especially grammar.
 The good news is that writing is a skill that you can cultivate and improve.
 If you know you need to improve your writing, be proactive and consider the following: